 For now, as a beginner, there’s no need getting mixers, portable recorders, and headphones.
 The microphone is the only technical equipment you need for now to start podcasting.

-#3 Great content and podcast title
+Create great content and podcast title

 First, you have to know what you want to talk about.
 Make sure you have an in-depth knowledge of your topic.
 Conduct research on it so that you come across as knowledgeable.
 Then choose a title/name for your podcast.
 This should reflect your topic or the host depending on the circumstances.